-In addition, there is the library ctype providing compatibility to some other Prolog systems.
+In addition, there is the library ctype providing compatibility with some other Prolog systems.
 The predicates of this library are defined in terms of code\type/2.

-'''

-char_type(?Char, ?Type)
+char\type(?Char, ?Type)

-'''

 Tests or generates alternative Types or Chars.
 The character-types are inspired by the standard C < ctype.h> primitives.